SOLANA-DEVNET

 External value flow diagram

 This flow shows how outside assets move into the protocol.
-Revenue enters through one universal revenue-pool PDA, becomes visible to the distribution layer, and only then reaches staked shareholders through the claim path.
+Funding enters through one universal distribution-pool PDA, becomes visible to the distribution layer, and only then reaches staked participants through the claim path.

-Funds WSOL, stablecoins, partner tokens, treasury assets, or other SPL-token revenue.
+Funds WSOL, stablecoins, partner tokens, treasury assets, or other SPL-token assets.

 Receives all external funding through one universal on-chain intake address.